kryan1622/LAFB/README.md

 # The Brief

 The Little Anchorage Financial Bank (LAFB) has an online application for signing up new members to their banking service.
 Currently, the application is monolithic with a tightly coupled architecture and is deployed through an on-site site server.
-The brief is to decouple the application, and deploy it to the cloud using microservices.
+The brief is to decouple the application, and deploy it to the cloud as separate microservices.

 They have also asked us to provide new microservices, namely a text generator and number generator which will be used to generate and account number, and a prize generator which will be used to allocate prizes when members sign up to the bank.
 Each of these microservices must have two implementations that can be seemlessly switched in and out without affecting the user experience

 The implementations required are as follows: